Masks

 Some general archetypes of masks (again, not exhaustive and new archetypes can and should be created):

 - Jester: Masks that have some effect on being killed by another player or dying.
-Examples: phantom, sacrifice.
+Examples: phantom, martyr.

 - Swapper: Masks that swap masks with another target on some condition.
 Examples: parasite, coveter.